Managing Collaboration Links

 Windchill Change Management artifacts

-Collaboration Links cannot be created if the CLM Application has Configuration Management enabled and the Windchill Change Management artifact has not been configured to be compatible with Global Configurations (you will get an error during the step 8 in the above procedure).
+Collaboration Links cannot be created if the OSLC Remote Application has Configuration Management enabled and the Windchill Change Management artifact has not been configured to be compatible with Global Configurations (you will get an error during the step 8 in the above procedure).
 In order to be compatible, see how to Add a Global Configuration Association to a Windchill Change Management artifact.

 Windchill Parts